Mattress for Back Pain

 Mattress height, otherwise referred to as its thickness, is the measurement of a mattress's height and thickness.
 Mattresses typically range in height from 8 to 14 inches.
 At least 2 inches of comfort layer and 6 inches of base layer are required for a mattress to be ideal.

-Similar to firmness, the height of a mattress also depends on the body type and sleeping position of the user.
+Similar to mattress firmness, the height can also depend on the body type and sleeping position of the user.

-For side sleepers, a mattress height of 12 to 14 inches is ideal as it supports the hips well and maintains good spinal alignment.
+For side sleepers, a mattress height of 12 to 14 inches is ideal, as it supports the hips well and maintains good spinal alignment.
 For back sleepers, 10 to 12 inches should prove sufficient.
-Stomach sleepers can opt for 10-inches of a mattress.
+Stomach sleepers can opt for 10-inch mattresses.
 Both back and stomach sleepers can avoid spinal misalignment and back pain with the recommended level of height.

 For lighter individuals, mattresses that are 12 inches tall are a good choice.
 Depending on their preferred sleeping position, average-sized sleepers can choose mattresses that are 10 to 12 inches high.
 Large sleepers can select a mattress that is 12 to 14 inches high.